 For our long distance rallies, we require all of the rally boats to carry a minimum quantity and quality of safety and communications equipment, and to have undertaken training in using that equipment, heavy weather sailing techniques, and managing emergencies.
 Our team of experienced safety equipment inspectors will come on board and check your equipment before the start of the rally, and of course, we’re always happy to help new cruisers talk through decisions about safety and communications at sea.

 We expect the boat to carry a range of safety equipment that is fit for purpose and ready to use.
-Our requirements are based on the ISAF standards, and include: an offshore liferaft with a more than 24 hour pack, 406MHz EPIRB, a means of sending and receiving email at sea (satellite phone or SSB/pactor), AIS receiver (transceiver in 2019) and man-overboard equipment.
+Our requirements are based on the ISAF standards, and include: an offshore liferaft with a more than 24 hour pack, 406MHz EPIRB, a means of sending and receiving email at sea (satellite phone or SSB/pactor), AIS transceiver and man-overboard equipment including a personal AIS for each crew member.
 We also require every person on board to have an inflatable combined lifejacket-harness (PFD) with a face shield (spray hood), crotch strap and tether.

 ARC DelMarVa Safety Equipment